The Year in Review from AHEM!

 Ongoing efforts include:

-- Maintaining our comprehensive website, including dynamic information such as Networking and News & Events pages along with go-to information on homeschooling in Massachusetts, including our widely used and accepted AHEM sample education plan
+- Maintaining our comprehensive website, including dynamic information such as Networking listings and News & Events pages along with go-to information on homeschooling in Massachusetts, including the widely used and accepted AHEM sample education plan

-- * Policy & Practice Database about homeschooling in Massachusetts
+- Policy & Practice Database about homeschooling in Massachusetts.
+Questions were added to gather info on changing requests by school officials

-- * One-on-One help, available by phone anytime
+- One-on-One help, available by phone or email anytime

-We look forward to meeting more of you in 2020, and continuing to grow the number of informed and active homeschoolers in Massachusetts—help us by encouraging your friends to subscribe to AHEM!
+Looking forward to 2021 we are hopeful, and will continue to support and inform the growing number of homeschoolers in Massachusetts.
+Help us by encouraging your friends to subscribe to AHEM!
 We always appreciate feedback on how we are doing and ideas about how we can serve you better.

 * As an Amazon Associate AHEM earns from qualifying purchases (not just books!).